collapsed-stacks/startups/questions/9844/sales-figures-of-french-companies.md

 - posted by: [MopMop](https://stackexchange.com/users/9273067/mopmop) on 2016-10-11
 - score: 1

-<p>I don't know what you are looking for exactly when you say looking at french figures but Infogreffe "Registre des commerces et sociétés" is the website where you can see annual balances of a company in exchange for some small fees.</p>
+I don't know what you are looking for exactly when you say looking at french figures but Infogreffe "Registre des commerces et sociétés" is the website where you can see annual balances of a company in exchange for some small fees.